Goal (sports): Australian rules football

 In Australian rules football a goal is scored when the ball is kicked by an attacking player completely between the two tall goal posts.
-To be awarded a goal, the ball may not contact or pass over the goal post, touch any player on any part of the body other than the foot or lower leg of an attacker.
+To be awarded a goal, the ball may not contact or pass over the goal post, or touch any player on any part of the body other than the foot or lower leg of an attacker.
 In such cases, the score is a behind (1 point).
 The ball may be punted, drop kicked, or kicked off the ground (soccered).
 The ball may cross the goal line at any height from ground level up and may bounce before crossing the line.
 A goal scores six points.
 The behind, which scores one point; is awarded if the ball passes between the point posts or is not awarded a goal by the above provisions when passing through the goal posts.
 The goal structure consists of two posts at least 6 metres in height and spaced 6.4 metres apart.
 There is no crossbar and no net.